 3. Unit is Uninhabitable

-If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
+If those standards are not met, proper notice is given by the tenant and the repairs are still not made within the allowable time period, a tenant would be considered “constructively evicted.”
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under Maine landlord-tenant law.

-According to Maine state law (§6021), landlord duties to provide habitable premises include the following:
+According to Maine state law (Maine Rev. Stat. §6021), landlord duties to provide habitable premises include the following:

 - Heating.
 When the landlord is obligated to provide heat, that unit’s heater must be capable of maintaining a minimum temperature of 68 degrees Fahrenheit, unless alternative arrangements are agreed to in writing. (§6021)